3 Machine Learning Use Cases in Manufacturing That Are Paying Off Right Now

 How it works

-ML-based demand forecasting models analyze historical sales data, seasonality patterns, economic indicators, and other signals to predict future demand with greater accuracy than traditional statistical methods.
+ML-based demand forecasting models analyze historical sales data, seasonality patterns, economic indicators, promotional calendars, and other signals to predict future demand with greater accuracy than traditional statistical methods like moving averages or ARIMA models.
 Better demand predictions allow manufacturers to optimize inventory levels, reduce waste, and improve production scheduling.

 The results

 Organizations that have moved from spreadsheet-based forecasting to ML-driven approaches typically see 10–30% reductions in inventory holding costs and 15–20% reductions in stockout events.
-The impact on cash flow — from both reduced excess inventory and fewer lost sales — can be significant even for mid-sized operations.
+The impact on cash flow — from reduced excess inventory and fewer lost sales — can be significant even for mid-sized operations, often in the range of 2–5% of revenue when forecasting has historically been weak.

 What data you need

 At least 2–3 years of historical demand or sales data at the SKU level, ideally with timestamps.
-External data sources — weather, economic indicators, promotional calendars — can improve model performance significantly if integrated correctly.
-The data doesn’t need to be perfect, but major gaps or inconsistencies in historical records will limit forecast accuracy.
+External data sources — weather, economic indicators, promotional calendars, supplier lead times — can improve model performance significantly if integrated correctly.
+The data doesn’t need to be perfect, but major gaps or inconsistencies in historical records will limit forecast accuracy and need to be addressed during the data preparation stage.

 How to Assess Which Use Case Fits Your Operation